coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 The creator must have prepared the spell to be scribed (or must know the spell, in the case of a sorcerer or bard) and must provide any material component or focus the spell requires.
-If casting the spell would reduce the caster's XP total, she pays the cost upon beginning the scroll in addition to the XP cost for making the scroll itself.
+If casting the spell would reduce the caster’s XP total, she pays the cost upon beginning the scroll in addition to the XP cost for making the scroll itself.
 Likewise, a material component is consumed when she begins writing, but a focus is not.
 (A focus used in scribing a scroll can be reused.)
 The act of